top of the page

 Subject: Decree-Law No. 34 of May 19, 2020

-Following News , we hereby report the additional provisions of greatest significance contained in the so-called Relaunch Decree.
+Following the News yesterday, this document outlines the most significant additional provisions contained in the so-called Relaunch Decree.

 Chapter I: Amendments to Decree-Law No. 18 of March 17, 2020, converted with amendments by Law No. 27 of April 24, 2020